 Each method is passed the Storable instance being persisted, which is the exact same instance that a user call is making.
-All trigger methods are invoked in the same transaction scope, even if the transaction is auto-commit.
+All trigger methods that act on persists are invoked in the same transaction scope, even if the transaction is auto-commit.